Rural Initiative brings CAM’s Classroom to Mesa County

 Making it out to Mesa County

-Over the summer, support from CSU’s Office of Engagement and Extension’s Expanded Rural Engagement initiative made it possible for the team at CAM’s Ag Academy to offer free, hands-on educational programming at the Mesa County fair.
+Over the summer, support from CSU’s Office of Engagement and Extension’s Rural Initiative made it possible for the team at CAM’s Ag Academy to offer free, hands-on educational programming at the Mesa County fair.

 To provide educational experiences to over 630 visitors, five CSU agricultural sciences students, two CSU faculty members and 13 members of the Fruita and Plateau Valley FFA Chapters spent a combined 400 hours preparing for the fair, researching the community and it’s agriculture practices, developing customized lessons and more.